 Can I stretch my ears at home?

-There are four different stretching methods that can be easily done at home.
+Four different stretching methods can be easily done at home.
 Combining the methods to cater to your goals is also possible but be sure to look out for any signs of pain or new sensations that may be a tell-tale to scale back to a smaller size.

 - Most common technique

 - Gradual method